 Addressing Poverty and Other Needs: Denise has continually looked for ways to make sure that the city does right by the less fortunate among us.
-Among her many innovations as mayor was the establishment of a monthly Mayoral Clergy Breakfast.
-These monthly gatherings enabled those on the front lines of providing social services to get to know one another, to become familiar with the large web of services offered in and around Cambridge, and to form strategic alliances.
+Among her many innovations as mayor was the establishment of a monthly Interfaith Community Leadership Breakfast.
+These regular gatherings have enabled those on the front lines of providing social services to get to know one another, to become familiar with the large web of services offered in and around Cambridge, and to form strategic alliances.
 The meetings have been quite informative, and the clergy members have expressed amazement that no one had thought to establish something like this earlier.

-Affordable Housing: Denise’s commitment to affordable housing has been unwavering.
-During her term as mayor, approximately 50% of constituents who came to her office were experiencing a housing crisis, and she was able to provide assistance to more than half of them.
+Affordable Housing: Denise’s commitment to affordable housing has been unwavering throughout her time on the City Council.
+Throughout her time in office, the majority of people who have come to Denise's office seeking help have been those experiencing a housing crisis, and she was able to provide assistance to countless numbers of people via personal advocacy, providing useful information on how to access housing, and through creating policies that will increase the amount of affordable housing built in Cambridge.
 At her urging, the City Council recommended a change in the affordable housing program to require more 3-bedroom units in order to accommodate larger families.
-Denise pressed the City Council and City administration to look at eligibility formulas, as the current formula has left too many people below the income range for some of the affordable housing programs and projects.
-Under Denise’s guidance, the Mayor’s Office also served as an intermediary for many individuals dealing with the Cambridge Housing Authority, and served as an advocate for those who were having difficulties navigating the CHA’s application process.
-Often times, this proved to be the critical extra push towards securing housing.
+Denise is currently working to have the City review its eligibility formulas, in order to assist more Cambridge residents - or those who were recently displaced - secure an affordable unit.
+Denise and her staff have served as an intermediary for many individuals dealing with the local affordable housing providers, and they have served as advocates for those experiencing difficulties navigating the application process for the different housing agencies.
+Often times, this has proven to be the critical extra push towards securing housing.